Alaska’s Oldest Hunting Lodge Est. 1937

 Activities and the order of events may change due to weather and conditions.

 DAY 3 – Breakfast, go over food items, then pack up, teach horse packing and pack saddle skills/techniques, then ride out to Half Way Lake.
 Take turns leading a pack horse and leading the group.
 Eat lunches on the way or stop for a little picnic.
-Settle in horses at Half Way Lake, unpack, and get settled into camp.
-Ride down to the Happy river for a river crossing and back to the cabin for campfire building and camp cooking lessons.
-Hot chocolate, s’mores, and stories around the campfire.
+Settle in horses at Half Way Lake, unpack and get settled into camp.
+Ride down to the Happy river for a river crossing and back to cabin for campfire building and camp cooking lessons.
+Hot chocolate, s’mores and stories around the campfire.

 DAY 4 – Pack up and ride to Sheep Lake with 13 river crossings.
 Prep for tomorrow’s overnight tent camp out.

-DAY 7 – Hike up to the highest spot on the Iditarod Trail for pictures, fish in the lake, and enjoy their last night out with stories around the campfire or cards in the cabin.
+DAY 7 – Hike up to the highest spot on the Iditarod Trail for pictures, fish in the lake and enjoy their last night out with stories around the campfire or cards in the cabin.

-DAY 10 – Planes come to bring everyone home, departing around 11 am.
+DAY 9 – Planes come to bring everyone home, departing around 11am.

 GENERAL INFORMATION